 What is FHL Week?

 It is a week of projects and services for and by the local community.
 It is about activities that touch the lives of our neighbors.
 In a sense, it’s creating a missional community.
+It’s about relationship; it’s not about projects.
+FHL seeks to engage the community in making our neighborhoods a better place to live in simple cooperative ways that involve sharing one of the basic human needs – food.

 When is FHL Week?